 Economic, societal and political factors have undeniably played an important role in the process of shifting to a knowledge economy for the post-petroleum era in the GCC countries (Djeflat, 2009: 7).
 In this regard, recently, each of the GCC country adopted national vision programmes: Economic Vision for Oman 2020; Vision Kuwait 2030'; Economic Vision for Bahrain 2030; Qatar National Vision 2030; the UAE Economic Vision 2030 and Saudi Arabia Economic Vision 2030 (Ulrichsen, 2012: 100-101).
-Under these national visions, each GCC country has embarked on new projects to change their economic, social and political structure in order to propel internal dynamics to transform their economies and societies.
+Under these national visions, each GCC country has embarked on new projects to change their economics and societies.
 All the declared national visions emphasise human capital development with a central aim of transitioning toward a post petroleum era (Ulrichsen, 2012: 120).
 It should be noted that economic diversification is not a new strategy for the GCC countries, it has been discussed by policymakers of the GCC states since oil and gas became the main source of national revenues in the region (Hvidt, 2013: 2).